sahajamit/sahajamit.github.io/_posts/2015-3-28-Cucumber-JVM-with-TestNG.md

 title: Integrating Cucumber-JVM with TestNG
 ---

 Cucumber-JVM has a native integration with JUnit to run the BDD scenarios.
-Junit is a good framework which is more popular among developers to support their unit testing.
-When we talk about function automation testing then TestNG is a better choice to use as a test harness as it has more advanced features.
-Detailed comparison between these two frameworks can be found [here](http://www.mkyong.com/unittest/junit-4-vs-testng-comparison/)
+Junit is a framework which is more popular among developers to support their unit testing.
+When we talk about function automation testing then TestNG is a better choice as it has more advanced features.In this blog I will be taking more about the Cucumber-JVM and TestNG Integration.

-In this blog I will be taking more about the Cucumber-JVM and TestNG Integration.
 With JUnit, the integration is quite straight forward, we simply need to create a test runner class like this.

 ```java
 package com.cucumber.testng.examples;